elokac/Udacity-DevOps-Project-4/README.md

 ## Project Overview

-This project is all about operationalize a Machine Learning Microservice API `app.py`—that serves out predictions (inference) about housing prices through API calls.
+This project is all about operationalizing a Machine Learning Microservice API `app.py`—that serves out predictions (inference) about housing prices through API calls.

 Using `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-The Data set is gotten from[the data source site](https://www.kaggle.com/c/boston-housing).
+The Data set is gotten from the [data source site](https://www.kaggle.com/c/boston-housing).

 ## INSTRUCTIONS ON HOW TO RUN THE APP